waikato-datamining/spectral-data-converter/plugins/from-arff.md

                         The 1-based index of the sample ID attribute.
                         (default: 1)
   --spectral_data SPECTRAL_DATA
-                        The range of columns containing the spectral data (1-based). (default: 2-last) --sample_data SAMPLE_DATA
+                        The range of attributes containing the spectral data (1-based). (default: 2-last) --sample_data SAMPLE_DATA
-                        The range of columns containing the reference values (1-based). (default: None) --sample_data_prefix SAMPLE_DATA_PREFIX
+                        The range of attributes containing the reference values (1-based). (default: None) --sample_data_prefix SAMPLE_DATA_PREFIX
                         The prefix used by the sample data attributes.
                         (default: None)